 Mrs. Anywoman goes to the lab for the HCG blood test.
 It is confirmed that she is pregnant.
 The lab result is made available to be shared.

 Mrs. Anywoman follows up with Dr. Max Power to discuss her pregnancy case.
-Dr. Power confirms that this is not a high-risk pregnancy case and instructs her or refer her to be followed by an obstetrician-gynecologist (OB-GYN).
+Dr. Power confirms that this is not a high-risk pregnancy case and instructs her or refers her to be followed by an obstetrician-gynecologist (OB-GYN).
 He updates the patient’s care plan with the pregnancy information and generates applicable planned interventions/orders based on best practice.
 The care plan is now updated with information from the patient’s initial encounter with Dr. Power which includes the HCG lab result and other related observations performed during these encounters.
 Observations include physical exams, vital signs, referrals and applicable laboratory tests and results.
 The care plan also includes patient instructions which lists things Mrs. Anywoman should and should not do to ensure a healthy pregnancy.
 The updated care plan is made available to be shared.

 Post condition: Dr. Max Power updates the care plan and makes it available to be shared with Mrs. Anywoman and her healthcare providers.
 Mrs. Anywoman is able access to her care plan so she can actively participate in her care.
 Other healthcare providers involved in Mrs. Anywoman care are made aware of the updated care plan and it’s available to be accessed.